datahub-project/datahub/datahub-web-react/README.md

 # DataHub React App

 ## About
-This module contains a React version of the DataHub UI, which is currently under incubation.
-Notice that this is a completely separate frontend experience from Ember and will remain so as it evolves.
+This module contains a React version of the DataHub UI.
+This is now the production version of the DataHub client experience.
+Notice that this is a completely separate frontend experience from the legacy Ember app and will remain so as it evolves.

-Feel free to take a look around, deploy, and make contributions.
+Feel free to take a look around, deploy, and contribute.

 For details about the motivation please see [this RFC](../docs/rfc/active/2055-react-app/README.md).

 ## Functional Goals
-The initial milestone for the app is to achieve functional parity with the existing Ember app.
-This means supporting
+The initial milestone for the app was to achieve functional parity with the existing Ember app.
+This meant supporting

 - Dataset Profiles, Search, Browse Experience
 - User Profiles, Search
 - LDAP Authentication Flow

+This has since been achieved.
+The new set of functional goals are reflected in the latest version of the [DataHub Roadmap](../docs/roadmap.md).

 ## Design Goals
-In building out a new client experience, we intend to build on learnings from the Ember app and incorporate feedback gathered from organizations operating DataHub.
+In building out the client experience, we intend to leverage learnings from the Ember app and incorporate feedback gathered from organizations operating DataHub.
 Two themes have emerged to serve as guideposts:

 1. **Configurability**: The client experience should be configurable, such that deploying organizations can tailor certain